rfranzke/gardener/docs/development/high-availability.md

             # - ...
   ```

-  This is to ensure all pods are running in the same (set of) availability zone(s) such that cross-zone network traffic is prevented as much as possible (such traffic is typically charged by the underlying infrastructure provider).
+  This is to ensure all pods are running in the same (set of) availability zone(s) such that cross-zone network traffic is avoided as much as possible (such traffic is typically charged by the underlying infrastructure provider).

 ### System Components